-Protection focuses on surface waters (inland or coastal) that are healthy, with interacting land, water and biological components that are largely functional and intact, although not necessarily pristine.
-A water body may still be a suitable candidate for protection even if it has reported impairments, if the other attributes/parameters of the water body are largely functional and intact.
+Protection focuses on inland or coastal surface waters that are of relatively high quality although not necessarily pristine.
+Absence of any reported impairments is not a litmus test for waters suitable for protection, provided that the waters have significant high quality attributes.
 For example, a remote waterway with its only impairment from airborne mercury may be in otherwise good condition and have high quality attributes (e.g., diverse biotic communities, aesthetics, recreational use support) worth protecting.
-Waters selected for protection may be extensive (e.g., entire river systems) or localized (e.g., healthy segments or tributaries in a mixed-quality watershed).
-The term watershed protection in the Vision refers to activities taken in the surrounding watershed of healthy waters that directly contribute to the maintenance of their condition.
+Waters selected for protection may be extensive (e.g., entire river systems) or localized (e.g., high quality segments or tributaries in a mixed-quality watershed).
+The term watershed protection in the Vision refers to activities taken in the surrounding watershed of high quality waters that directly contribute to the maintenance of their condition.
 Successful protection efforts are rarely limited to activities exclusively within the water body with no watershed activities.